revault/practical-revault/messages.md

 #### `sign`

-Sent at any point in time by a "trader" who'll soon attempt to unvault and spend a vault utxo.
+Sent at any point in time by a manager who'll soon attempt to unvault and spend a vault utxo.

 The `index` specifies which input should be signed by the cosigner, as a single spend